G33kLabs/ratp-open-datas/README.md

 ======================

 This script will download a fresh version of RATP OpenDatas and build json files for all known stations.

 THIS IS NOT A FULL IMPLEMENTATION, ONLY TRANSPORT TYPE, LINE NUMBER, NAME, GEOLOCATION AND ICON FOR EACH STATION.

 THIS SCRIPT IS MADE TO BE STANDALONE.
 OUTPUT PATHS ARE NOT CONFIGURABLE FOR MOMENT.

 A LAST ONE FOR THE DAY : the 'openDataID' could be not revealant because I remove duplicated latitude/longitude stations.
-A futher version w
+A futher version will include them as alias.

 Output Files
 ------------